Methodology

 5. Standards and independence

-All reports are prepared in accordance with the Actuaries Institute's Professional Standard 200 (Actuarial Advice to a Superannuation Fund) where applicable, and the Federal Circuit and Family Court of Australia's Expert Witness Code of Conduct.
+All reports are prepared in accordance with the Actuaries Institute's Professional Standard 200 (Actuarial Advice to a Superannuation Fund) where applicable, and the Federal Circuit and Family Court of Australia's Expert Witness Code of Conduct (FCFCOA (Family Law) Rules 2021, Chapter 7).
 We accept instructions on a single-expert, joint-expert or shadow-expert basis and decline matters where independence cannot be maintained.